 For many people, their children’s well-being is a major concern, even if they are grown and have left the nest.
 If you’d like to explore ways to leverage your current assets to secure both your financial future as well as a legacy, please give us a call.

 Some investors have devoted significant amounts of time, energy and resources into accumulating an impressive and valuable art collection.
 However, heirs may not share this passion or expertise and consequently may not know what to do with an inherited collection.
 Wealth strategists generally suggest the beneficiary sell the collection or donate it to a charitable organization, such as a museum.
-However, there are significant factors involved in determining which and when the right strategy should be deployed, underscoring the importance of working with a qualified financial advisor.
+However, there are significant factors involved in determining which and when the right strategy should be deployed, underscoring the importance of working with a qualified financial Adviser.

 Estate planning can be a difficult process as it requires contemplating one’s death — and how life goes on without you.
 However, every household with humble savings, significant wealth and everything in between should consider planning as early as possible for asset transfer strategies in order to minimize excess taxes and estate settlement fees.